“We offer the highest quality, the best service, and the lowest price. You can have any two you want.” – Unknown Salesperson

 Ask Great Questions

-Once you have developed the language around the KSAs and gathered intelligence around what to look for, the next question becomes how can we talk about it?
-Most will agree that simply asking the prospect “Are you happy with your current supplier?” would garner the typical response of “Yes, they’re pretty good” whether it was true or not.
-A more sophisticated strategy is necessary to build the need for your services over someone else’s.
+Once you have developed the language around the KSAs and gathered intelligence around what to look for, the next question becomes, “How can we talk about it?”
+Most will agree that simply asking the prospect, “Are you happy with your current supplier?” would garner the typical response of “Yes, they’re pretty good” whether it was true or not.
+A more sophisticated strategy is necessary to build the need for your services over a competitor.
 The goal is to motivate the prospect to voice their displeasure with their current supplier without having to mention any of the issues directly.
-A sales person can review the KSA list with the prospect, discussing each individual attribute and then asking the prospect how important each is and how well their current solution stacks up.
-We’ve field tested this technique for 15 years across a multitude of industries and there is almost unanimous agreement that, as long as credibility has been established, the prospects were more than happy to ‘spill the beans’ on their current suppliers and identify specifically how their business could be won.
+A salesperson can review the KSA list with the prospect, discussing each individual attribute, and then asking the prospect how important each is and how well their current solution stacks up.
+We’ve field tested this technique for 15 years across many industries and there is almost unanimous agreement that, as long as credibility has been established, the prospects were more than happy to ‘spill the beans’ on their current suppliers and identify specifically how their business could be won.

 If the prospect’s supplier’s performance was spotty when it came to on-time delivery, follow-up questions might include the repercussions of the late deliveries.
 Perhaps this business leader had employees/equipment standing idle in the plant or in the field waiting for the product.
 Have the prospect walk you through the cost of this – paying their employees to stand idle as they waited or as their activities were re-prioritized.
 Then ask the prospect how important it is to solve this problem.
 Discuss the aggravation involved in dealing with the issue.
 Assuming the prospect responds in the typical fashion that it is very important to solve this issue and it’s very aggravating or stressful to deal with the issue on a regular basis, the sales representative now has a very motivated prospect and is in a great position to put together a targeted proposal focused on overcoming the prospect’s specific issues.